jpemartins/jpemartins.github.io/content/resume.md

 <p class="job-description">
 Working on minimalistic and specialised virtual machines (5MB) to be used as network middleboxes, called ClickOS:
 <ul>

+<li>Built ClickOS that runs in today's clouds having fast boot times and unmatched network performance.</li>

 <li>Changing the underlying backend and frontend drivers in Xen to improved packet I/O in virtual machines by a factor of 10, and beyond 10 Gb/s.</li>

-<li>Improved boot times down to 30 miliseconds, by developing a toolstack ground up for Xen.</li>
+<li>Improved boot times down to 30 miliseconds, by developing a toolstack ground up for Xen, on top of the low-level userspace libraries.</li>

+<li>Optimized the toolstack to quickly run thousands of ClickOS guests in a single server.</li>

 <li>Heavily benchmarked and analysed the Xen network I/O from the guest down to the host.</li>

+<li>Contributed to <a href="https://code.google.com/p/netmap/source/list?name=next"><b>netmap</b></a> framework by giving support for Xen/IOMMU in their drivers.</li>

+<li>Contributed to <a href="https://github.com/kohler/click/pull/118"><b>Click</b></a> modular router framework by adding a MiniOS driver.</li>

-<li>Presented in top research conferences and also gave  a series of developer-oriented talks from Xen Summit, FOSDEM and USENIX NSDI earlier this year.
+<li>Presented in top conferences (developer-oriented and research) from Xen Summit '13, FOSDEM '14 and USENIX NSDI '14 earlier this year.
 The source code was recently made opensource as part of this project (https://cnp.neclab.eu).</li>
 </ul>
 </p>